 As I started talking, the therapist asked me, “How long do you want to feel bad about this?”
 He made sure then - 30+ years ago - that it was a choice I had to make.
 Either I wanted to move forward or I wanted to wallow.

 Now is not the time to be wallowing.

 We have to do what is important now!

 And we have to leave the stuff that makes us fearful behind.
 And that goes for Twitter, the news, and the well-meaning but energy-draining vampire friend.
 Right?

 And with that in mind, this blog is how to survive now if you are able to stay open and for those who can only do phone and online orders, but it also for those who have to close temporarily or even permanently.
 I will finish with the most important part, your mindset in the coming months.
-This is based on a webinar I gave on March 21st, you can watch it here.
+This is based on a webinar I gave on March 21, How to Retail in the Time of COVID-19.

-How To Survive Now If Your Retail Store Is Able To Stay Open And For Those Who Can Only Do Phone And Online Orders
+How To Survive Now If Your Retail Store Is Open And For Those Who Can Only Do Phone And Online Orders

 1. Tell your customers if you are open.
 Use social media, post on your front door, send an email, anything to let them know how you are operating in this crisis..
 Don’t assume anything.Check out this notice from Community Bookstore in Brooklyn, NY.

 2. Know you will have to sell your way out of this.
 Just cutting costs to get by is not going to cut it.